This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 - Section 45(2.1) of the Act expressly permits a court to infer the existence of a conspiracy from circumstantial evidence, although the existence of the conspiracy must still be proven beyond a reasonable doubt.
 This provision will remain after the new cartel provisions take effect.

 - R v Bugdens Taxi, available at www.canlii.org.

-- For additional discussion of the Bureau's approach to these enforcement powers, see its Information Bulletin on section 11 of the Act (document production orders/compulsory testimony/written returns under oath) and its draft Information Bulletin on sections 15 and 16 of the Act (search and seizures).
-Both documents are available at http://www.competitionbureau.gc.ca.
+- For example, in its investigation into price fixing in the retail gasoline market in parts of Canada, the Bureau employed wiretaps along with search warrants and other investigative tools.
+See Competition Bureau, 'Competition Bureau Uncovers Gasoline Cartel In Quebec' (12 June 2008), available at www.competitionbureau.gc.ca.
+For additional discussion of the Bureau's approach to these enforcement powers, see its Information Bulletin on section 11 of the Act (document production orders, compulsory testimony and written returns under oath) and its draft Information Bulletin on sections 15 and 16 of the Act (search and seizures).
+Both documents are available at www.competitionbureau.gc.ca.